 Costa Rica holds a number one rank when it comes to biodiversity density.
 It is home to around half a million species!
-Consider going on a boat trip.
+Consider going on a boat trip, or even exploring the vast ocean with Costa Rica fishing charters for an unforgettable family bonding experience.
 Most of them have an English guide and lunch included in the price.
-Tortuguero National Park is maybe the most famous destination for wildlife watching, as it can be reached only by boat.
+Tortuguero National Park is perhaps the most famous destination for wildlife watching, as it can be reached only by boat.
 The packages usually include a transfer from San Jose (being the most popular tourist city), two or more nights lodging, and watching tours.
 Kids will certainly enjoy watching turtles and spotting other animals from the boat.
 Turtles nesting seasons are between March and October, but they may vary.
 Another great option includes hiking through the national parks.
 It is advisable to go on a guided hiking tour, since you will hear many interesting stories and the guide will show you where to look for animals.
 This applies especially for the species that tend to camouflage or blend in with their surroundings because of their colors (e.g. sloths and iguanas).
-Considering the nature’s natural rhythm, it is best to go on a hiking tour early in the morning or in the late afternoon.
+Considering nature’s natural rhythm, it is best to go on a hiking tour early in the morning or in the late afternoon.
 Great experiences are offered by parks such as Manuel Antonio, Cahuita National Parks, and Palo Verde, where you can see sloths, monkeys, iguanas, crocodiles, egrets, bats, etc. Opt for hiking or a boat trip and enjoy one of the 26 Costa Rica’s national parks.

 Water sports and amazing beaches